galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon tip %} Brief note on tutorial design.
 >
 - This tutorial is suitable for Galaxy users who write code as part of their routine work.
-- It is in 3 parts
+- It is in 3 parts.
 - The first part is all reading, with an optional demonstration video and a dissected `Hello World!` example
 - It should help readers understand what the ToolFactory does so they can decide whether the training is relevant to their needs.
 A *sorting hat*.
 - After that it's all hands on.
 - The second part involves choosing how they would prefer to run the ToolFactory, installing it and importing the demonstrations in a sample history.
+- The third part offers some tips and suggestions for exploring the demonstration tools and introduces some useful features.
 - The sample tools are the core documentation.
-- The third part offers some tips and suggestions for exploring the demonstration tools and introduces some advanced features.
+Hosting the ToolFactory on a public server is ill-advised, so an interactive tutorial is not possible.
+- This is for developers and when they see the examples, they will be able to figure it out if they want to use it.
 {: .tip}

 # 1. Tools, tool wrappers and the ToolFactory in Galaxy.